-Idea to drive sales #3: Social Media Email
+Idea #3: Social Media Email

 You can use social media to your advantage, and we don't mean just exposure.
-Social media influences sales if it's used correctly.
+Social media positively influences sales if it is used correctly.
 For example, Instagram and Pinterest have a "buy now" button that can be used by people that may have never heard about your business before.
 It's known that platforms such as Pinterest allow potential customers to plan their purchases, which drives sales up to 25% worldwide.